bl-qvantum/qvantum-q65lb3-bypass-tray/README.md

 * [Install the Tray](#install-the-tray)

 ## Overview
 Blinky-Bus is a demonstration project on how to use Blinky-Lite with serial Bluetooth to communicate between the cube and tray.
 The function of the device is to turn on and off three LEDs.
+The Blinky-Lite tray software is written as a [Node-RED](https://nodered.org/) flow and can easily run on a Raspberry Pi.

 You can obtain the source code for the cube by either cloning the repository or downloading a zip file from the green Code button on the [Github page](https://github.com/Blinky-Lite-Exchange/blinky-bus-tray).
 <img src="doc/blinkyBusCube.jpg"/><br>